 Active Compound Cannabidiol

-These receptors which are primarily divided into two major categories termed as CB1 and CB2 can either be stimulated by the endocannabinoids which are naturally produced by the brain inside the human body, or they can be stimulated with the use of exocannabinoids such as those which are produced by plants, for example, hemp.
+These receptors are primarily divided into two major categories termed CB1 and CB2.
+And they are designed to interact with the natural Endocannabinoids, which are naturally produced by the brain inside the human body.

 While the CB2 receptors are a major feature of the immune system, CB1 receptors are commonly found in the central nervous system and a small proportion may also be a part of the kidneys, lungs, or liver.